craftgaz help Path of Exile 2 · patch 0.5+

 Wherever you choose a modifier, you get a searchable two-stage picker: first pick an effect by its human-readable wording (type to filter), then hover/click to see its tiers with the real in-game text.
 Picking Tn means “Tn or better” — a level floor, so higher tiers also match.

-Mod-set builder (requirements)
+Mod-set builder (terminal requirements)

 OR targets (roll-first, desecrate, reveal, fracture)